JoffreyCesbron/one/README.md

 ### 3 - launch

 The input.csv file should contain at least one word.

-Once you have launched the job you will have in the specified output the result.
+Launch the job and get the result in the directory you specified.
+The words that does not exist will be present with the word and "-> does not exist"

 ## technical choices